m-lab/website/_posts/blog/2023-02-10-cloudflare-aimscoredata-announcement.md

   - bigquery
   - AIM
   - cloudflare
+  - announcement
 ---

 Want to know more about your Internet connection?
-M-Lab is proud to announce that we are now hosting Cloudflare’s Aggregated Internet Measurement (AIM) dataset, which puts network quality in an end-user context.<!--more-->
+M-Lab is proud to announce that we are now publishing Cloudflare’s Aggregated Internet Measurement (AIM) dataset, which puts network quality in an end-user context.<!--more-->

 ![logos]({{ site.baseurl }}/images/blog/2023-02-cloudflare/logos.jpeg){: width="750"}